Long-Run Aggregate Supply

 Assume an overheated economy increases the aggregate demand from AD1

 .
 Shortly after companies see the demand for their goods and services increase.
-Output would increase to Q1
+The economy’s output would increase to Q1

 if the price level remained at PL1